runely/calendar-homey/README.md

     - Paste in the ical link and give it a name
     - Change the date/time format or use the default (your choice)
         - All tokens supported in **moment.format()** is also supported here: https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/
+    - Choose the timeframe for how many events to sync in to the app
     - Choose whether or not you want **next event tags** per calendar.
 Default is off

 ### Find Exchange Online ical link